 If the pain is from inflammation, then one need to wait for your doctor consult.
-Making any kind of self-applying tincture, whether herbal or otherwise is not prescribed without doctor’s suggestion.
+Making any kind of self-applying technique, whether herbal or otherwise is not prescribed without doctor’s suggestion.
 Although it is important to know how to relieve pressure from your ear so, here are some of the methods for the treatments.

 Ear barotrauma treatment